scality/Zenko/docs/docsource/Reference/bucket_operations/put_bucket_acl.rst

 *Explicitly Specifying Grantee Access Permissions*

-A set of x-amz-grant-permission headers is available for explicitly granting individualized bucket access permissions to specific Zenko Enterprise accounts or groups.
-Each of these headers maps to specific permissions the Zenko Enterprise supports in an ACL.
+A set of x-amz-grant-permission headers is available for explicitly granting individualized bucket access permissions to specific Zenko accounts or groups.
+Each of these headers maps to specific permissions the Zenko supports in an ACL.

 .. note::